ivanseibel/dev-radar/README.md

 # Dev Radar
-A simple system to register and find near devs by technologies:
+A simple system to register and find on map near devs by technologies:
 - Back-end (Node.js)
 - Web front-end (ReactJS)
 - Mobile front-end (React Native).